KilledMufasa/AmputatorBot/README.md

 - Allow users to opt out and undo this
 - Send DMs when summoned by a user

-### Good to know:
-- Bans, contributor statuses and items interacted with are automatically being tracked
+- Items interacted with are automatically being tracked
-- Subreddits need to opt-in of AmputatorBot
 - Log and datafiles are automatically generated

 ### See also: